 6 creative ways to give money as a gift

 Money is a great gift.
 But, depending on who you’re giving it to, there may be a better way to do so than writing a check or slipping some cash in an envelope.
-Teenagers might enjoy the instant gratification of cash, for example, but their parents might prefer you give a gift that teaches those teens about savings.
+Teenagers might enjoy the instant gratification of cash, for example, but their parents might prefer you give a gift that teaches those teens about saving.
 Here are some different options of how to give money as a gift at every age and stage.

 Consider a 529 plan contribution for newborns or young children

-Whether it’s a newborn, niece, grandchild or someone outside of your family, contributing money towards a child education is a great way to help plan for the future now.
-Because they are tax-advantaged,1 section 529 college savings plans are an efficient way to do so.
-These investment accounts can be used to pay for designated education expenses—such as college tuition, books or computers.
+Contributing money toward a child’s education is a great way to help plan for the future now, whether it’s for a newborn, niece, grandchild or someone outside of your family.
+Because they are tax-advantaged,1 Section 529 college savings plans are an efficient way to do so.
+These investment accounts can be used to pay for designated educational expenses—such as college tuition, books or computers.
 To contribute to a 529 plan you’ll need the account number, and you should use the contribution form that can be downloaded from most plans’ websites.
 Keep in mind that since a 529 plan is an investment, there is a risk that your contribution could lose value.
-You can research these plans with Merrill edge to learn their benefits before making a contribution.
+You can research these plans with Merrill Edge to learn their benefits and considerations before making a contribution.

 Cash is a good option for children

-Giving young children cash can help them learn about money and math, as well as spending responsibility.
+Giving young children cash can help them learn about money and math as well as spending responsibly.
 Teaching children to manage and appreciate money early can create good habits that reward the recipient long past the initial gift.

 CDs and savings bonds can help teens learn about money